Everything you need to know about booking a Harpist

 The harp can be the perfect addition to any wedding ceremony, drinks reception or breakfast.
 Its rich sound creates a beautiful ambience, immediately setting the scene.
 The harp is often acoustic, meaning that it doesn’t need to be plugged in.
 If you are having a wedding of over 100 guests, be sure to ask about amplification when enquiring.

 The harp requires a space of approximately 1 metre by 1 metre, think about where you would like it to be placed and let the venue know to allow space during their set up.
-If your wedding is going to be outside, check to make sure they are happy to do so; they may need to bring more equipment to protect their instrument or sun cream if it’s a hot day!
+If your wedding is going to be outside, check to make sure the harpist is happy to do so; they may need to bring more equipment to protect their instrument, or sun cream if it’s a hot day!